loglot/Yet-Another-Game-Collection-3ds/README.md

 cannot exit game for some reason, will try to figure out at somepoint, to leave the game, you can fully restart your 3ds

 ## planned features
-i plan to make multiple of my games in this, not just 1,

-there is a .cia version planned, i just have to learn how to do that, and that will be in the first stable release

 [Yet Another Collectathon] : not yet